Trystage/BedWars1058/README.md

 [![Crowdin](https://support.crowdin.com/assets/badges/localization-at-white-rounded-bordered@1x.svg)](https://crowdin.com/project/bedwars1058)

+**This is a fork of [andrei1058's Bedwars1058](https://github.com/andrei1058/BedWars1058), if you want to replacing it with this version of Bedwars1058,please view [our wiki](https://github.com/Trystage/BedWars1058/wiki)**
 # Description
 BedWars is a mini-game where you have to defend your bed and destroy the others.
 Once your bed is destroyed, you cannot respawn.